 All RT-PCR experiments should include a negative control to test for contaminating DNA.
-However, detection of this contamination can be eliminated by using primers or probes that avoid amplification and detection of genomic DNA sequences.
-If it is not possible to use such primers or probes, DNA contamination can be detected by performing a control reaction in which no reverse transcription is possible.
+Elimination of DNA contamination by the genomic DNA removal step can be followed by performing a control reaction in which no reverse transcription is possible.
 The control "no RT reaction" contains all components including template RNA, except for the reverse transcriptase.
 Reverse transcription therefore cannot take place.
-When an aliquot of this control is used as a template in PCR, the only template available would be contaminating DNA.
+When an aliquot of this control is used as a template in PCR, the only template available would be residual contaminating DNA.